rillonline/writing/kearsarge/kearsarge.md

 "And where would they be?"

 "In this district," I said.
 "I'd try Long John Silver's or the Treasure Chest.
-They're safe enough and hey have enough people in them to get a story going."
+They're safe enough and they have enough people in them to get a story going."

+"I'll meet you at the Elwood Street Diner for lunch to let you know what I find out," Redman said.

 We climbed aboard an elephant with several other passengers.
 Redman gave his hotel address.
 He was staying at the Palace Hotel.
 I gave my flat's